vaavva/azure-sdk-for-c-hfsm/sdk/docs/core/az_event_pipeline.md

 - Synchronous (I/O setup) path errors are immediately returned to the caller of either post or send event APIs.
 - Asynchronous (I/O completion) path errors are returned when operations complete, through the standardized AZ_HFSM_EVENT_ERROR event.

-In both cases, the error code is stored in a well-defined Azure SDK az_result.
+In both cases, the error code is stored in a well-defined Azure SDK `az_result`.
 Asynchronous AZ_HFSM_EVENT_ERROR event contains more information such as the sender HFSM and event that triggered the error.

 ### Platform Dependencies

-The Async Pipeline depends on the following two new az_platform PAL constructs:
+The Async Pipeline depends on the following two new `az_platform` PAL constructs:

 ```C
 // Interval Timer Support